gamedev-at-ariel/gamedev-extra/README.md

 # gamedev-extra

-Additional material for creating great games
+Additional material for creating great games.
+Created by past students in the game development course.